lutzee/PowerUp/Readme.markdown

 # Introduction

 PowerUp is a build and deployment framework, written on top of Powershell and Psake.

+PowerUp was originally sponsored by AffinityID, but is now supported also by Wynyard Group, BBC and Universal Music.
+This repository is a fork of the AffinityID code base at https://github.com/AffinityID/PowerUp.

 PowerUp prefers to be simple, low obligation and assumes very little.
 There is nothing to be installed, with the only dependency being Powershell.